OasisLMF/GenerateDocs/src/sections/keys-service.rst

 lookup.
 The process behind running the keys lookup happens in the `oasislmf <https://pypi.org/project/oasislmf/>`_ package via the steps below:

+|

 .. image:: ../images/key_flow.png
-   :width: 600
+   :width: 400
+   :align: center
+|

 Once the flow above has executed, the class that you have defined that inherits the ``Lookup`` class (`Lookup <https://github.com/OasisLMF/OasisLMF/blob/master/oasislmf/lookup/builtin.py>`_).
 This then runs the ``process_locations`` function which will run the series of functions defined in the that are defined in the "strategy" section.
 When it comes to the ``process_locations`` function we do not overwrite it as the ``process_locations`` function in the base ``Lookup`` class is the function responsible for going through the ``stratergy`` list in the config.
 If we define a function in the strategy list, the ``process_locations`` function checks to see if our class has this.
 If it does not, then it runs a build function around this, assigns it to the return function as an attribute under the name of the step to our class and fires this.
 This may seem a little convoluted but do not worry, we will cover this more in depth now.

 First of all, we have to acknowledge that every step function has to return a pandas data frame that will get fed into the next step function.
 For our first example, we will build a function that will accept parameters and return a data frame.
 For this mini example, we will accept two integers and a string for a column name.
 We will then add the two integers and assign the result for ever row under the name of the column.
 We will call this function ``simple_add`` which can be defined with the code below:

 .. code-block:: python